 Delos – Isle of Light

-I hope you can see why I loved the island and that this article has given you some ideas for what to do in Mykonos.
-If you’re thinking of booking a cruise visit www.cruiseexperts.org for information, guides, tips and cruise inspiration.
-Find them on Instagram and Twitter and look out for our international tweet up on Wednesday 11 October where I’ll be tweeting away.
-You can also join in with #CruiseMonth until the end of October.
+I hope you can see why I loved my visit to the island of Mykonos and that this article has given you some ideas for what to do if you just have one day in Mykonos.
+If you’re thinking of booking a Mediterranean cruise visit www.cruiseexperts.org for information, guides, tips and cruise inspiration.

 Like it?
 Pin it!